dark wood look garage door on dark grey blue exterior with light powder blue front door

 raised panel short stockton windows evening

-Steel is a popular garage door material because of its flexibility, durability, and value for money.
+Steel is a popular garage door material because of its versatility, durability, and value for money.

 Steel garage doors are available in an endless number of design options and provide a cheaper, lower maintenance alternative to natural wood.
 Add garage door insulation to strengthen your steel door, save energy, and reduce noise pollution.

 Compared to wood garage doors, steel is significantly lighter and easier to maintain.
-If you prefer the look of wood but want the durability and reliability of steel, there are some extremely lifelike faux wood options on the market.
+If you prefer the look of wood but want the durability and reliability of steel, there are some extremely realistic faux wood options on the market⎯we're a little biased, but our Accents Woodtones doors are a great example.

 The primary disadvantage of steel is that it’s susceptible to corrosion and rust.
 Rusting along the bottom section of a steel garage door is particularly common in areas where excess salt is used for de-icing in the winter months.
 To help preserve the life of your steel garage door, we recommend washing it at least twice a year to remove grime and dirt.